Intermodulation of optical frequency combs in a multimode optomechanical system: Self-pulsing and other multimode lasing regimes

 Several other dynamical regimes have been identified in the power spectral density of the output optical field.
 These regimes are beyond the scope of the present manuscript as they involve self-pulsing (SP) dynamics or an additional mechanical mode.
 SP is a self-sustained oscillation regime resulting from the competition between thermalization processes and free-carrier relaxation in the optical cavity.
 The SP oscillation is nonlinear, i.e. anharmonic, and leads to a series of spectral peaks in the frequency domain. \Cref{Fig_SP}a shows a time-trace measured in a SP regime, in the absence of any optomechanical oscillations such that the fast carrier response followed by a slower thermal oscillation can be clearly identified.
 The trace displays nonlinear oscillation with fundamental frequency $\Omega_\mathrm{SP}=13.5$ MHz.

-The combination of such SP oscillation with optomechanical lasing of \textit{M1} leads to a frequency comb in the MHz domain, with the comb centered at $\Omega_1$ with spacing $\Omega_\mathrm{SP}$, as illustrated in \Cref{Fig_SP}b. \textit{M2} is not lasing for this case.
+The combination of such SP oscillation with optomechanical lasing of \textit{M1} leads to a frequency comb in the MHz domain, intermodulating the one centered at $\Omega_1$, as illustrated in \Cref{Fig_SP}b. \textit{M2} is not lasing for this case.
 This regime is found for $\pin=4.75$ mW, around $\lambda=1492.24$ nm.
 In \Cref{Fig_SP}c, both \textit{M1} and \textit{M2} are now lasing, while the SP oscillations persist.
-This results in the nesting of a frequency comb within another frequency comb in the GHz domain where each harmonic of $\Omega_1/2\pi$ imprinted around the comb center at $\Omega_2/2\pi$ is now surrounded by the harmonics of $\Omega_\mathrm{SP}/2\pi$.
+This results in the nesting of three frequency combs in the GHz domain involving $\Omega_1$, $\Omega_2$, $\Omega_\mathrm{SP}$, and their harmonics.
 This regime is found for $\pin=4.75$ mW, around $\lambda=1493.14$ nm.
 While other works have treated the SP dynamics \cite{navarro2015self,Allain2021}, the observation of a purely mechanical (i.e., without thermal effects) frequency comb appearing in the GHz regime based on a MOM configuration has not been previously reported.
 Finally, in \Cref{Fig_SP}d, we report another regime where two mechanical modes lase simultaneously.
 However, while the GHz mode is still represented by \textit{M2}, an additional MHz mode appears that is different from \textit{M1}, with frequency around 254 MHz.
 This regime is found for $\pin=4.75$ mW, around $\lambda=1492.79$ nm.
 This work focuses on the combined optomechanical dynamics of \textit{M1} and \textit{M2}, although these additional regimes can overtake the multimode lasing dynamics.
 For these special cases, there exist certain points in the parameter space at which the exact lasing threshold in \Cref{Fig2}c is difficult to determine.